Start by removing the 4 small screws holding the cab to the chassis. This then releases the cab unit. Now drill 4 small holes

 Now we have to remove part of the section between the cab and the coal bunker.
 To give plenty of room for the chip remove this

-be patient!
+possible, be patient!
 There are probably some better tools for doing this.
-This leaves the top half of the section intact and if seen from
+This leaves the top half of the section intact and

 Tidy the wires and the cab should fit easily in position.